Building a Hexo theme: postmortem

-Unfortunately the documentation for Hexo is spotty at best and is misleading at worst.
-In the beginning, there were two steps back for each one forward.
+Unfortunately, the documentation for Hexo is spotty at best and is misleading at worst.
+In the beginning, there was one step back for every two forward.
 After some research, I learned how to correctly build a “skeleton” on which the rest of the layout can depend.
 The result was the layout.ejs file which contains the main site layout used on every page.
 Site-wide markup like head content and footer scripts are pulled from partials to construct the frame of the site here.
-If I need to update scripts or styles, I can make one change in one place that’s then reflected everywhere.
+If I needed to update scripts or styles, I could make a single change in one place and see it reflected everywhere.

 Hexo supports different post types, but almost everything can be boiled down to either an archive or an article.
-The tag.ejs and category.ejs layouts are essentially archived lists of specific tags and categories, so they use the same _partial/archive.ejs partial as archive.ejs to display their contents. _partial/archive.ejs itself is able to index content sorted by categories, tags, and dates, so it’s able to construct any archive-like list needed for the blog.
+The tag.ejs and category.ejs layouts are essentially archived lists of specific tags and categories, so they use the same _partial/archive.ejs partial as archive.ejs to display their contents. _partial/archive.ejs itself is able to index content sorted by categories, tags, and dates so it can serve up any archive-like list needed for the blog.
 In my personal implementation, these archive lists are included in the sitemap for better indexing.
-I didn’t include any special features for pages, as my own implementation of this theme was going to be only blog posts.
-However, pages are supported out of the box.
+2021 update: upon further reflection, I basically implemented components in Hexo, hehe!

 Schema, OG, and metadata

 Once archiving and listing content was handled, I was able to focus on building the actual structure of the blog posts.
-I had full control over the HTML structure that would house each of my blog posts, which allowed me to go incredibly lean for a fast load time, while also packing in schema data from Schema.org.
-Each post generates the correct schema tags to pass all of the tests on Google’s Structured Data Testing Tool.
-You can check out one of my blog posts on the tool to see for yourself how much schema data is packed in an article post.
+I had full control over the HTML structure that would house each of my blog posts.
+This allowed me to be incredibly lean for a fast load time while also packing in schema data from Schema.org.
+Each post generates the correct schema tags to pass all of the tests on the Schema Markup Validator.
 This results in better indexing and understanding of the website by web crawlers.

 Every blogger wants their posts to be shared, so my next focus was adding the Open Graph (OG) Protocol to each page.
-If you’re not familiar with OG, it’s an assortment of meta tags that pass information to social media networks like Facebook and LinkedIn for sharing.
-This includes the article’s image, title, and description in the sharing card that is displayed on the social network’s feed.
-Hexo comes with an OG helper, but it leaves much to be desired.
+If you’re not familiar with OG, it’s an assortment of meta tags that pass information to social media networks like Facebook and LinkedIn so they know how to display the article’s image, title, and description when shared on the social network.
+Hexo comes with an OG helper, but it left much to be desired.
 To that end, I wrote a new Meta Maker helper for this theme that pulls metadata from the page and the site’s _config.yml files to generate proper tags for each page.
-It also handles the other important SEO tags like rel=canonical and page titles, and generates the sharing meta tags for Twitter (which doesn’t use OG).
+It also handles the other important SEO tags like rel=canonical and generates the sharing meta tags for Twitter (which doesn’t use OG).